 Once you have your panels set up it is important to make sure they are working at their best performance levels.
 Make sure you request monitoring of your system as a requirement to your solar panel installer, monitoring of your system will allow you to see:

 - How much electricity your panels are producing in real time

 - How much electricity your panels produce in a full day and over longer periods of time

 Monitoring of your system will also indicate if you have an issue with your panels if they drop in efficiency, or provide insights into when it is best to time appliances for optimal efficiency.

 “Upon returning to your house, do not attempt to turn your solar power system back on.
 Contact your Clean Energy Council-accredited installer to have your system recommissioned.
 If your installer is not available, contact a licensed electrician who can check your system to ensure it is safe”.

-Noting, that even if the network supply is turned off, solar systems and associated wiring may still be live, with the system continuing to produce voltage.
+According to the Clean Energy Council, attempting to turn on your system after a natural disaster “could result in a lethal electric shock”, noting that even if the network supply is turned off, solar systems and associated wiring may still be live, with the system continuing to produce voltage.

 Following these steps can help you keep your solar panel system in top shape, so your household can enjoy the benefits of clean solar energy for years to come.